openlibraryenvironment/edge-resource-sharing-message-services/README.md

 # Resource sharing message services

+## Prerequisites

+You need a rabbitMQ running with a user rsms/rsms with permissions to create queues

+## Build

+Checkout and from this directory run

+    gradle build

+This will run integration tests and create an executable jar file

+## Run

+From the root of the project run

+    java -jar ./build/libs/ki-rsms-1.0.1.jar --spring.config.name=default-application

+This will start up the executable jar file and identifies the file config/application-default.yml as the source of config information.
+After running this command the edge module is listening on the configured ports for inbound connection oriented ISO 10161 and ISO18626.
+It is also listening on the queues for requests to send outbound messages.
+Inbound messages will be notified to the queues.

+## Background

 This module is a FOLIO EDGE module to provide a service API to FOLIO tenants wishing to receive and send protocol messages using a variety of message passing protocols.
 The list of target protocols includes (But is not limited to).